ccammack/ccammack.com/content/posts/trigger-software-events-using-a-generic-433mhz-wireless-remote/index.md

 To [enable RF mode](https://github.com/merbanan/rtl_433_tests/tree/master/tests/directv#description) on the remote:

-1. Move the input select slider all the way to the left
+1. Move the device select slider all the way to the left
 1. Press and hold `Mute` and `SELECT` until the LED flashes twice
 1. Enter `9` `6` `1` and the LED will flash twice
 1. Press `CHAN|PAGE Up` to enter RF mode and the LED will flash twice